Website Redesign

 Design Process

-After coming up with an idea, a hermit crab changing his shell and swimming away on a sea turtle, I created a storyboard to map out each frame of the diorama.
+After deciding on the composition, a hermit crab changing his shell and swimming away on a sea turtle, I created a storyboard to map out each frame of the diorama.
 This shows each key point of what is happening throughout the diorama, along with notes of what is going on and if I want to include any audio in each part.

 Next, is to create all my assets needed for the diorama.
 I built mine in illustrator.
 I created my ocean floor first and made multiple layers knowing I was going to parallax it in after effects.
 I then created the plants, fish, and seashells.
 I made the hermit crab and the turtle as well.